PoisotLab/ms_network_prediction/manuscript.md

 take the field in a radically different direction, by finding structure in data, and synthesizing mechanistic models from different learning frameworks [@Desjardins-Proulx2019ArtInt].
-Here we provide a proof-of-concept to show how machine-learning models can enable unreasonably effective prediction of species interactions, whereby we construct a metaweb of host-parasite interactions across space.
+Here we provide a proof-of-concept to show how machine-learning models can enable reasonably effective prediction of species interactions, whereby we construct a metaweb of host-parasite interactions across space.
 We then provide a primer on the relevant tools and methods that could be incorporated these models in the future, in order to account for the